 If you’ve had a lumpectomy, breast reduction or breast lift, you will likely want to know how this affects your ability to get a mammogram in the future.

-Most women, including those with breast implants, should start annual mammogram at age 40.
+Most women, including those with breast implants, should get an annual mammogram starting at age 40 to check for breast cancer.
 Women who are at high risk for breast cancer should be seen sooner and more frequently.

 If you’ve had breast surgery, make sure your health care provider has all the information available about your procedure before getting a mammogram.
 Keep in mind your breast tissue may be different after surgery and you may have some scar tissue.